grade of "C" or higher is required in Composition I and II at Troy

 2. All students must maintain current CPR for the Professional Rescuer, First

-Aid, and AED certifications.
-Professional liability insurance must be
+Aid, AED, and Oxygen Administration certifications.
+Professional liability

 Students are responsible for their own medical care if needed in the clinical